Uberspace/lab/source/guide_synapse.rst

 Enable user search
 ------------------

-allow users to be found by enabling the user directory in the config file ``~/synapse/homeserver.yaml``:
+Allow users to be found by enabling the user directory in the config file ``~/synapse/homeserver.yaml``:

 .. code-block:: yaml